theobald-software/theobald-software.github.io/_includes/_content/en/requirements/update.md

 ### Installing an update (or a newer version) on a test environment
-To install an newer software version over an existing version, follow the steps below.
+To install a newer software version over an existing version, follow the steps below.

 1. Recommendation:
  - A working test environment with a valid license and maintenance